SK3620/TranslationRepository2/README.md

 Name: Kenta Suzuki
 Email: (k-n-t1119@ezweb.ne.jp)
 Contact Information: https://tayori.com/form/7c23974951b748bcda08896854f1e7884439eb5c/
+# License
+There is no license for this program.
+(This program is published in a public repository, so GitHub users can view and fork it.)
 # Demo Video
 The first demo video includes the feature to save the sentences to be translated and the translation results, the listening feature and other features.↓